 4 Tips from the Pros About Choosing Grout Color

 When white tile is paired with white grout, the lines between the tile and grout will disappear.
 The entire surface will blend together to give a uniform aesthetic.
 When you enter a kitchen or bathroom with white tiles and grout, you’re sure to notice a number of things, but it’s unlikely that one of those things is going to be the actual tile.
-The all white tile and grout doesn’t draw attention like other tiles and grout.
+The all-white tile and grout don’t draw attention like other tiles and grout.

 Please keep in mind that white or light grout are not forgiving to discolorations or stains, so it will definitely take extra upkeep to maintain that pristine appearance.

 2. When Using White Tile with Dark Grout